FancyDogge/ttl-live/README.md

 py manage.py createsuperuser
 ```

-When you're done, run qcluster in one terminal
+When you're done, run qcluster(library for background tasks) in one terminal

 ```
 py manage.py qcluster